-Our story dates back to the 19th century when the school was founded by Victorian Educational Reformer, Canon Nathaniel Woodard.
-After his death in 1891, it was left to Henry Meynell to ensure that Woodard’s vision was realised, and the College opened in September 1895, with just five Masters and 44 boys.
+Dating back to the 19th century, our story is rich with history, and was originally founded by Victorian Educational Reformer, Canon Nathaniel Woodard.
+It was the last of the Woodard schools to be opened by Nathanial Woodard himself, before his death in 1891.
+The school was then left to Henry Meynell, who went on to ensure Woodard’s vision would come to life, and officially opened the school in September 1895, with just five Masters and 44 boys.

 The Beginning

-A generous gift of land from the Duke of Newcastle’s Clumber estate has been extended over the years to provide the 330-acre estate on which the College stands today.
+The land from the Duke of Newcastle’s Clumber estate was generously gifted to Worksop College, and has been extended over the years to provide the 330-acre estate on which the College stands today.

-Success led to rapid expansion, and within two years the College consisted of four dorms, Cross, Fleur de Lys, Lion and Crown, which became the foundations of the first four Houses, Mason, Pelham, Mountgarret and Talbot.
-In the years leading up to the First World War much building took place, the crowning achievement being the creation of St. Cuthbert’s Chapel between 1909 and 1911.
+Success led to rapid expansion, and within two years the College consisted of four dorms, Cross, Fleur de Lys, Lion and Crown, which became the foundations of the first four Houses: Mason, Pelham, Mountgarret and Talbot.
+In the years leading up to the First World War, further development of the building took place, the crowning achievement being the creation of St. Cuthbert’s Chapel between 1909 and 1911.

-Under Headmaster Canon Fred Shirley, the College underwent significant change in the 1920s and 1930s – many of the buildings around the cloisters were added, two new Houses opened, School House and Shirley, football was replaced with rugby – and the College developed a national reputation.
+In the 1920s and 1930s, under Headmaster Canon Fred Shirley, the College saw significant change– many of the buildings around the cloisters were added, including the opening of School and Shirley House, football was replaced with rugby, and the College developed a national reputation.

 Post-War years